 Patriots announce signing of 3-time Pro Bowl running back Ezekiel Elliott

-FOXBOROUGH, Mass.
+GREEN BAY, Wis.
 (AP) — Running back Ezekiel Elliott has signed a free agent deal with the New England Patriots.
 Terms were not disclosed, but a source told The Associated Press that the seven-year NFL veteran with the Dallas Cowboys is joining the Patriots on a one-year deal worth $4 million.
 Incentives could boost his compensation to $6 million.
 The 28-year-old ran for 68 touchdowns and more than 8,000 yards with the Cowboys.
-He led the NFL in rushing yards in 2016, when he was the runner-up for the AP Rookie of the Year award, and again in 2018.
+He led the NFL in rushing yards in 2016, when he was the runner-up for the AP Offensive Rookie of the Year award, and again in 2018.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.